CHN-Software-Developers/Maintenance-Alerts-WP-Plugin/Auto-build-Plugin/maintenance-alerts/readme.txt

 3. Maintenance Alerts - Compatibility check

 == Changelog ==

+= 1.2.2 =
+* [Security improvements] : Used an API to authenticate users with CHN Account.
+* [Bug fix] : Fixed the issue of reading null values of the variables even those that are not defined.

 = 1.2.1 =
 * [Bug fix] : The new features not working in some systems issue has been fixed.